ikunetwork/WhitePaper/README.md

 Below are the players in the IKU Network.
 They are not mutually exclusive:

 - **IKU Holder**: IKU token holder; can be an individual, institution, private company, etc. (described further below)
-- **RST Holder**: Research Specific Token holder; can be an individual, institution, private company, etc. (described further below)
+- **`RST[x]` Holder**: Research Specific Token holder; can be an individual, institution, private company, etc. (described further below)
 - **VR**: Verified Researcher i.e. MD, PhD, etc. whose expertise is credentialed through the IN.
 The VR can propose and respond to  a `researchTarget`, vote on their viability and review proposals.
 He/she is fundamental to the IKU Peer Review process.
 - **ADV** Anonymous data viewer - the public, who freely contributes a `researchTarget`, views projects on the IN and has the option to create an IN profile to access `devTools A`.
 The IN will make information ethically and publicly available as current clinical trial results are typically not open to the public - even though they are required to be.
-In addition all RST initiatives will post a gnatt chart for how advanced their research initiative is as well as the top line de-identified research data they have generated on a quarterly basis.
+In addition all `RST[x]DC` initiatives will post a gnatt chart for how advanced their research initiative is as well as the top line de-identified research data they have generated on a quarterly basis.

 Participants will be subject to a `reputationScore`: